coping with grief during holidays party 2374

 Circumstances that keep families apart, health issues, financial woes and job loss are just some of the challenges families may be experiencing.
 It’s OK to acknowledge that things aren’t the same this year, and if you’re feeling sad or disappointed, imagine how the kids might be feeling.
 Here’s how to help manage those feelings and set a reassuring tone in your home during this challenging holiday season.

 Kirsten Casillas is a writer and popular speaker at moms groups throughout California.
-She suggests families discuss new experiences that are unique to this year.
+She suggests families create new experiences that are unique and appropriate to what you're feeling this year.
 For example, one year Casillas and her daughters made a holiday songbook and went caroling to bring holiday cheer to neighbors.
 “It’s just one small way to be intentional about choosing joy in the midst of difficult days,” she says.
 “It will be different and memorable for all of us, and hopefully an example that we don’t have to shut down when things get hard.”

-Get back to basics.
-If your holiday season is usually overwhelmed with scheduled activities and long to-do lists, consider the current restrictions an invitation to finally slow down and get back to basics.
+GET BACK TO BASICS.
+If your holiday season is usually overwhelmed with activities and to-do lists, consider slowing down and getting back to basics.
 Here are a few ideas:

 • Read holiday books with kids.

-• Write down treasured memories and send them to grandparents or others you can’t be with.
+• Write down treasured memories and send them to grandparents or others you miss.

 • Make festive holiday foods together.